1. Blog

 Serato's Workflow#

-Seratos workflow will be familiar to anybody who has worked with DJ mixers, controllers, and decks before - it uses a very similar workflow.
+Serato's workflow will feel familiar to anyone who has worked with DJ mixers, controllers, and decks before - it uses a very similar workflow.

 1. First, the DJ imports music into Serato to create their overall music library.
-You can also stream tracks from certain platforms in real-time, like Beatsource, Beatport, SoundCloud, or Tidal.
+You can also stream tracks directly into Serato from services such as Beatport Streaming, Beatsource, SoundCloud Go+, Spotify and TIDAL, allowing DJs to access large music libraries without storing everything locally.

 2. Then they can make separate folders within the library to catalog their collection, they can also make folders to make custom playlists and categories.